 We can assume that the padding around the image was left at the default setting of 0.

-As you can see below, the page looks significantly less compact when padding is added around the image.
+As you can see below, padding around the image makes the page look significantly less compact.
 It creates enough space for the elements to look comfortable, not cluttered, on the page.
+This makes a positive impact on the user experience.

 To add CSS padding to all images, locate the image element in your website's style sheet — img.
 Then, add in your desired value for padding.
 In the code example below, we’ll set the padding to 20px.